nalton-software/WebsiteV1/accountsChat/functionDict.md

 #### a JS function's id is called fID eg: fID 7

-## A PHP script's id is called PS (php script) eg: PS 0.
+#### A PHP script's id is called PS (php script) eg: PS 0.
 Also known in format p0

 #### a PHP function's id is called PUN (php utility number) eg: PUN 1.
 Also known in format PU.1

+#### some JS functions are prefixed with warnings.
+They are not required to be in here, as they are very simple.
+They also don't need fID's.

 <html>
 <!-- use html to make a table -->